Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 All this, in Trump's telling, amounts to an inoculation — not only in terms of the Russia imbroglio, but against the wider questions raised about Trump's potential exposure to foreign leverage, or his finances or his business practices.

 The president has said, for example, that he assumes Mueller looked at his tax returns, which he has never released — unlike many of his recent predecessors.
-Accordingly, Trump further assumes Mueller concluded there was no wrongdoing to report on that front, which is why no mention was made in Mueller's report.
+Accordingly, Trump further argues Mueller concluded there was no wrongdoing to report on that front, which is why no mention was made in Mueller's report.

 Mueller's report, in short, was a watershed for Trump, he argues: having cooperated with it and made available documents and witnesses to investigators, the president has affirmed he's done nothing wrong and obviated the need for any more inquiries.